theupdateframework/taps/candidate-keyid-tap.md

 provides an existing method for calculating unique keyids.
 Yet, such a rigid requirement does not allow for the deprecation of SHA2-256.
 A security flaw in SHA2-256 may be discovered, so TUF implementers may choose to deprecate this algorithm.
-If SHA2-256 is deprecated in TUF, it should no longer be used to calculate keyids.
+If SHA2-256 is deprecated in a TUF implementation, it should no longer be used to calculate keyids.
 Therefore TUF should allow more flexibility in how keyids are determined.
 To this end, this TAP proposes a change to the TUF specification that would remove the requirement that all keyids be calculated using SHA2-256.